Health Insurance With COVID-19 Covered*

 How does Sputnik V work?

 It has been seen that the use of two different vectors of the adenovirus can help the immune system become less resistant to the first vector, thereby increasing the efficacy of the vaccine.
-Using the harmless adenovirus strain, the vaccine carries a small part of the SARS-CoV2 virus, exposing the body to some part of the virus’ genetic code.
+Using the harmless adenovirus strain, the vaccine carries a small part of the SARS-CoV2 virus, exposing the body to some part of the virus’s genetic code.
 The body then identifies the strain and combats it without letting it affect you.
 After being vaccinated, your immune system produces antibodies to fight the virus.

 Is Sputnik V effective?